GLOBAL MARKETS-Coronavirus shock and oil price fall pummel world stocks

 US crude price vs energy sector ETFhttps://tmsnrt.rs/2TPLlcD

-(Additional reporting by Sujata Rao in London, Wayne Cole in Sydney and Sumeet Chatterjee in Hong Kong, Editing by Catherine Evans and Timothy Heritage)
+(Additional reporting by Sujata Rao and Thyagaraju Adinarayan in London, Wayne Cole in Sydney and Sumeet Chatterjee in Hong Kong, Editing by Catherine Evans, Timothy Heritage and Toby Chopra)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))